Towards Provable and Scalable Training of Quantized Neural Networks with Ising Optimization: Convex Formulation for Neural Network Training

 To surmount this hurdle, we use the \emph{Quantum Conditional Gradient Descent} (QCGD) algorithm developed in \cite{yurtsever2022q}, a cutting-edge hybrid classical-quantum framework tailored to address quadratic, linearly-constrained, binary optimization problems on quantum machines.
 Our workflow starts with data being fed into the neural network.
 The optimization problem is then formulated as a QCBO.
 This problem is subsequently linearized and transformed into a copositive programming problem.
 In the hybrid quantum-classical iterative process, during each iteration, the quantum conditional gradient method calculates the update direction by minimizing a linear approximation of the penalized proxy of the objective function.
 QCGD formulates the linear minimization problem as a QUBO sub-problem, which is suitable for Ising machines.
 CIM solves the QUBO problem, and the solution obtained is fed back into the classical computing step to calculate the direction of iteration.
 This iterative loop continues, with the QUBO matrix being updated at each step, until convergence towards an optimal solution is achieved.

 In the following theorem, we prove that by sampling a certain number of solutions from the Ising machine at each iteration, the algorithm can still converge despite the presence of errors.

-\begin{theorem} Consider the Quadratic Constrained Binary Optimization (QCBO) problem solved using the Q-FW algorithm with a random quantum oracle.
-At step $t$, the error in the objective in a single run of the quantum oracle, has mean $\mu_{t}$ and variance $\sigma_{t}$, both of which have time-independent upper bounds.
-Then: \begin{enumerate}
+\begin{theorem} Consider the Quadratic Constrained Binary Optimization (QCBO) problem, which could be solved using the QCGD algorithm with a random quantum oracle {as defined in Definition \ref{oracle_def}}.
+At step $t$, the error in the objective in a single run of the quantum oracle has mean $\mu_{t}$ and variance $\sigma_{t}$, both of which have time-independent upper bounds. {Let $T$ denote the total number of iterations of the QCGD algorithm,} then: \begin{enumerate} \item QCGD algorithm converges to the optimal solution almost surely, \ie, {let $V_t$ denote the solution matrix at iteration $t$ generated by the QCGD algorithm, and let $V^{*}$ denote the optimal solution of the QCBO problem in the completely positive cone, then}